iratansh/Research-Professor-Finder/ScrapperInfo.md

     pip install --upgrade pip
     ```

-3. Install requirements for the scraper and the browser drivers:
+3. Install requirements for the scraper (and also the back end) and the browser drivers:
     ```bash
-    pip install -r requirements.txt && playwright install
+    pip install -r backend/requirements.txt && playwright install
     ```

 4. And finally, you can run the Scraper: